althea-net/rita/README.md

 # Althea_rs

 This contains many (although confusingly not all) of the Rust components for the Althea firmware.
 The only separated component is [guac_rs](https://github.com/althea-mesh/guac_rs) which we want to be easily used externally as a Rust Ethereum light client.

+## Building

+Debian:

+    sudo apt-get install build-essential libssl-dev libsqlite3-dev pkg-config

+Ubuntu:

+    sudo apt-get install build-essential libssl-dev libsqlite3-dev pkg-config

+Centos:

+    sudo yum install gcc gcc-c++ openssl-devel sqlite-devel make

+Fedora:

+    sudo dnf install gcc gcc-c++ openssl-devel sqlite-devel make

+Arch:

+    sudo pacman -S gcc gcc-libs openssl sqlite

+Finally install [Rust](https://www.rustup.rs/) and add Rustup to your PATH

+You are not ready to build code from this Rust repository by running

+	cargo build --all

 ## Components